 - Always retrieve dislodged fillings or caps.
-Refabricating a cap will be just as costly as it was the first time it was placed.
+Remaking a cap will be just as costly as it was the first time it was placed.

 - Contact your dentist immediately

-- Use a dental cream to reattach the crown in its original position if you are travelling
+- Use a dental cream to reattach the crown in its original position if you are traveling

-Oral hygiene, tooth grinding, and other oral habits affect how long a crown will last
+Oral hygiene habits, tooth grinding, and other oral habits affect how long a crown will last

 Getting regular cleanings and having good oral hygiene habits will help dentistry last longer.
 Bad oral habits such as biting your nails, chewing on ice, or grinding your teeth at night will harm all of your teeth including your dentistry.
 Voluntary and involuntary habits can increase the amount of wear on crowns.
 Wearing a night guard will limit the wear and tear of of grinding or clenching your teeth.